ggaabe/technical-blog/docs/case-studies/index.md

 ---

-## Case Study 6: AI Development Transformation for Nonprofit
+## AI Development Transformation for Nonprofit

 ### Client: Foundation for American Innovation